Catholic liturgy: Liturgical principles

 Pastors of souls must ... realize that, when the liturgy is celebrated, something more is required than the mere observation of the laws governing valid and licit celebration; it is their duty also to ensure that the faithful take part fully aware of what they are doing, actively engaged in the rite, and enriched by its effects.

 The Codex Iuris Canonici, reflecting key principles from the Constitution on the Sacred Liturgy, expresses this in the following way:

 The Church fulfills its sanctifying function in a particular way through the sacred liturgy, which is an exercise of the priestly function of Jesus Christ.
 In the sacred liturgy the sanctification of humanity is signified through sensible signs and effected in a manner proper to each sign.
 In the sacred liturgy, the whole public worship of God is carried out by the Head and members of the mystical Body of Jesus Christ.

+The Council's Decree on the Apostolate of the Laity went on to commend Catholic families' participation in the liturgy together as a family, because where "the whole family makes itself a part of the liturgical worship of the Church", this is one aspect of the fulfilment of the mission given it by God.

-The Directory on popular piety and the liturgy sees liturgy and life as inseparable, "Were the Liturgy not to have its effects on life, it would become void and displeasing to God".
+Pope John Paul II sees one part of the role of liturgy as "instil[ling] a taste for prayer", while the Directory on popular piety and the liturgy sees liturgy and life as inseparable: "Were the Liturgy not to have its effects on life, it would become void and displeasing to God".
 The Catechism of the Catholic Church explains:

 Liturgy is an "action" of the whole Christ (Christus totus).
 Those who even now celebrate it without signs are already in the heavenly liturgy, where celebration is wholly communion and feast.